aisha22-993/Colposcence/README.md

 ## BUET Multi-Center Colposcopy Dataset

 ### Overview
 This repository contains a novel, multi-center colposcopy dataset created to address the limited representation of Bangladeshi patients in publicly available datasets.
-Curated in collaboration with multiple clinical sites in Dhaka, Bangladesh, this dataset provides a diverse and robust collection of clinical images and corresponding medical scores to aid in cervical cancer screening research.
+Curated in collaboration with multiple clinical sites in Dhaka, Bangladesh.
+This dataset provides a diverse and robust collection of clinical images and corresponding medical scores to aid in cervical cancer screening research.

 ### Ethics & Data Privacy
 Data collection and usage strictly adhered to ethical guidelines: